Álex Remiro: Real Sociedad

-Remiro agreed to a four-year deal with Athletic's rivals Real Sociedad on 10 June 2019, effective as of 1 July.
+Remiro agreed to a four-year deal with Athletic rivals Real Sociedad on 10 June 2019, effective as of 1 July.
 He made his league debut on 27 September, keeping a clean sheet in a 3–0 home victory over Deportivo Alavés.

 In May 2020, Remiro tested positive for COVID-19.
-The following 3 April, he started in the delayed final of the Copa del Rey, helping defeat his first club Athletic 1–0 in Seville.
+The following 3 April, he started in the delayed final of the Copa del Rey, helping to defeat his first club Athletic 1–0 in Seville.
 On 31 October, he was consoled by former teammates at the end of another Basque derby due to his obvious distress after conceding a late equalising goal with a mistimed attempt to punch the ball clear, when a victory would have put Real Sociedad clear at the top of the table.

+Remiro played all 38 league matches in 2022–23 (50 overall), with Real finishing fourth and qualifying for the UEFA Champions League.
+His maiden appearance in the competition took place on 20 September 2023, in a 1–1 group-stage home draw against Inter Milan.

+International career

+Remiro represented Spain at under-19 level.
+He was first called up to the senior team in November 2023, for UEFA Euro 2024 qualifiers against Cyprus and Georgia.

+On 15 March 2024, Remiro was picked for friendlies with Colombia and Brazil to be held later that month.
+He won his first cap seven days later, coming on as a 46th-minute substitute for David Raya in the 1–0 loss to the former in London.
+He was included in the squad for the Euro finals alongside Simón and Raya, failing to make an appearance for the champions.